syncfusion-content/flutter-docs/Flutter/chart/cartesian-chart-types.md

 ---
 layout: post
 title: Syncfusion Cartesian Chart types
-description: Leart what are the different types of Charts available in Flutter Charts.
+description: Learn what are the different types of Cartesian Charts available in the Flutter Charts.
 platform: flutter
 control: Chart
 documentation: ug